 Clonic phase – They may rigidly jerk around as the muscles alternately relax and tighten.
 They may make a snoring noise as the tongue flops to the back of the airway.
 They could be incontinent and might bite their tongue.

-Post-Ictal phase – (a medical word to mean after a seizure).
+Post-Ictal phase – (A medical word to mean after a seizure).
 Once the jerking stops, they may be confused, sleepy, agitated or pretty unresponsive.
-If you are worried about their airway put them into the recovery position.
+Put the person into the recovery position if you are worried about them.
 It is possible that they may not know who they or you are.
 It could take a few minutes for it all to piece back together.
 They may remain very confused and might be aggressive, tearful, scared, or behave very differently to their normal personality.

 Written by Emma Hammett for First Aid for Life

-It is strongly advised that you attend a fully regulated Practical or Online First Aid course to understand what to do in a medical emergency.
+To understand what to do in a medical emergency we strongly advise that you attend a fully regulated Practical or Online First Aid course.
 Please visit firstaidforlife.org.uk or call 0208 675 4036 for more information about our courses.

 First Aid for life provides this information for guidance and it is not in any way a substitute for medical advice.
 First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.

 To read more about febrile convulsions click here: https://firstaidforlife.org.uk/febrile-convulsions-seizure/

 To do our online course for: Anaphylaxis, Asthma, Diabetes and Epilepsy – an annual refresher course for School Staff and Child Carers click here: https://onlinefirstaid.com/our-courses/anaphylaxis-asthma-diabetes-epilepsy/

 For more information about epilepsy try Epilepsy Action here: https://www.epilepsy.org.uk/info/what-is-epilepsy